lirantal/essential-nodejs-security-book/manuscript/dependency-management.md

 The outcome is a JSON file `npm-shrinkwrap.json` which npm will always consult when triggered and follow the package versions for it when installing missing packages.
 For new packages being installed, it will also update this shrinkwrap file with the exact version to pin it down.

-# Yarn As npm Package Management
+# Yarn as npm Package Management

 [Yarn](https://yarnpkg.com) is a package management client tool for the command line which serves as an alternative to the ubiquitous `npm` tool.